SimpleFloatingClock 1.6.2

 What's This?

 It's a clock.
 A simple, floating analog clock that sits on your desktop any where you'd like to put it.
-It works on Mac OS X 10.4 and up, and runs natively on PPC and Intel machines.
+It works on Mac OS X 10.6 and up.
+It may run on 10.5, but only on Intel machines.

 Why?